WordPress/test-handbook/get-setup-for-testing/test-core-tickets-with-playground.md

 6. Optionally, consider creating an alias for this long command in your terminal, so that you don't need to remember and type it every time.

-### How to Create Alias in MacOS
+### How to Create an Alias in MacOS

-Most common shells are Zsh and Bash.
-To find our which one you are using, simply open your terminal and run `echo $SHELL`.
+The most common shells are Zsh and Bash.
+To find out which one you are using, simply open your terminal and run `echo $SHELL`.

 This command will return `/bin/zsh` or `/bin/bash`.